escalante29/django4-blog-2023/README.md

 # django4-blog-2023
-Blog App from the Django 4 by Example Book
+Blog App from the Django 4 by Example Book.

+Copyright 2023 - Carlos Escalante Delgado - All rights reserved